SILVER2023

 Since 9/11, over 2.5 million US service members have been deployed in the Global War on Terror (GWT).
 As a result, there has been an alarming increase among service members in PTS, Moral Injury, difficulties in assimilating into civilian relationships and suicides.
 VA sponsored studies have noted a 13.5% overall incidence of PTS in GWT veterans whether they were deployed or not.
 This rises to as high as 40% for those in combat zones.
 In 2016, the VA estimated there were 8100 GWT veterans in Missouri alone meeting the criteria for PTS/MI.
 In the immediate 6 state region, there were a total of 34,000 GWT veterans dealing with these issues.
 Even more staggering, this does not include Vietnam veterans, of which there are over 161,000 in Missouri alone.

-Recruitment of participants will initially involve working with regional VA systems and Vet Centers.
-Staff Members from the Harry S Truman Hospital in Columbia MO have been active in program development, as have professionals from the University of Missouri and nationally recognized experts in veteran PTS.
-Early program participants will be carefully selected and will form the basis for core mentor faculty.
+Recruitment of participants will initially involve working with regional Veteran focused and service organizations.
+Professionals from the University of Missouri, the VA Hospital system and nationally recognized experts in veteran PTS are involved in program management and implementation.
+Program participants are carefully selected and form the basis for core mentor faculty.
 Subsequently, outreach and digital targeting of veterans service organizations and the public at large will begin with the existing website being enabled for online application.
 Depending on initial response, additional marketing may be required.
 However, based upon early research, there is a substantial need and waiting lists for no charge retreat programs with applications far outpacing available positions.
-Caledon Virtual of Columbia, MO has performed the Guardian Hills website construction and is active in ongoing support.

 Determination of program efficacy will require routine follow-up of participants.
-Intake instruments assessing the individual's mental health status have been developed in conjunction with the University of Missouri Department of Occupational Therapy.
-This participant completed form will be reviewed prior to acceptance into a program to determine suitability for a retreat based program and as a baseline assessment.
+Intake instruments assessing the individual's mental health status have been developed in conjunction with the University of Missouri Department of Occupational Therapy and the Truman State University Department of Statistics.
+The participant completed form will be reviewed prior to acceptance into a program to determine suitability for a retreat based program and as a baseline assessment.
 At the conclusion of the week long program, the facilitators will determine what level of ongoing assistance the participants will require in their healing process and assist in arranging appropriate contacts with local professional therapists, Vet Centers, peer to peer partnering, etc. Guardian Hills will then contact each participant at 3 month intervals for a minimum of 2 years to monitor progress and record status.
 Program content will be modified based upon documented outcomes.
 Guardian Hills is partnering with academic and professional centers to assist with follow up analysis.

 See Business/Strategic Plan